vishal-chandra/Kaleidocycles/README.md

 # Kaleidocycles

 (WIP)<br>
-This is a project to simulate and design kaleidocycles using three.js. <br>
+This is a project to simulate and design kaleidocycles using Three.js. <br>
-It follows the equations explained in [this paper](res/kaleidocycles_theory.pdf) to model the Kaleidocycle's behavior.
+It follows the equations explained in [this paper](res/kaleidocycles_theory.pdf) to model kaleidocyclic behavior.

 ## Demos
 Coming Soon!